Proposed Leesburg Gateway Amendment Would Allow Data Center Development Near Neighborhoods

 Data centers directly next to neighborhoods in Ashburn, VA.

-The Leesburg Gateway data center developer has proposed an amendment to the Leesburg Town Plan that would allow for data center & warehouse development close to residential neighborhoods in the town gateway, just east of the town border along Route 7.
+The Leesburg Gateway data center developer has proposed an amendment to the Leesburg Town Plan that would allow for data center and warehouse development close to residential neighborhoods in the town gateway, near the eastern border of the town along Route 7.

-This amendment would negatively impact quality of life and go against the Town Plan guidelines that call for reducing conflicts between data centers and residential neighborhoods.
+This proposed amendment would negatively impact quality of life and go against the Town Plan guidelines that call for reducing conflicts between data centers and residential neighborhoods.
+Click below for more information about the Town Council Public hearing on the proposed amendment and how you can take action, as well as helpful resources and links on the Leesburg Gateway data center project.

 Town Council Public Hearing

 The Leesburg Town Council will hold a public hearing on the amendment, which would support a rezoning application that the developer is requesting.
-If approved, it would pave the way for its new data center, which will be in the middle of Leesburg residential neighborhoods.
+If approved, it would pave the way for its new data center complex, which will be in the middle of Leesburg residential neighborhoods (see illustrative plan above).

 Voice your concerns!